Frequently Asked Questions

 • The actual age of Aisha, the minor in question, at the time of her marriage to Muhammad is not certain since good birth records were not kept until very recently, but it is generally agreed that they were not married until she reached puberty.

 • While it is less common today, in the history of many cultures, women were married at a young age.
-This custom of early engagement and marriage continued until the late 19th and early 20th centuries throughout the world, including in Europe and right here in the United States, where it is only very recently that many states set a minimum age for marriage and some still do not have a minimum age (https://www.unchainedatlast.org/).
+This custom of early engagement and marriage continued until the late 19th and early 20th centuries throughout the world, including in Europe and right here in the United States, where it is only very recently that many states set a minimum age for marriage and some still do not have a minimum age (see: https://www.unchainedatlast.org/).

 • It is first important to note that Muhammad was in a monogamous relationship with his first wife Khadija, until her death 25 years after their marriage.

-• The idea of a man marrying multiple women, known as polygamy, was common in 7th-century Arabia as it was in many other cultures at the time.
+• The idea of a man marrying multiple women, known as polygamy, was common in 7th–century Arabia as it was in many other cultures at the time.
+For example, the patriarchs in the Hebrew Bible are said to have had multiple wives.

 • According to Muslim historians, the Prophet Muhammad’s marriages after the death of Khadijah were for the purpose of: